-Some of the material is covered in David Morin's Relativity for the Enthusiastic Beginner (which should be arriving soon).
+Some of the material is covered in David Morin's Relativity for the Enthusiastic Beginner.
 Notes and various study aids are available on Moodle.
 Most material is disseminated electronically, and students are expected to have their computers during class.

 Student Learning Objectives: